orbkit/orbkit/doc/gridbased/terminal.rst

     $ orbkit -i INPUT

-The only option required by orbkit is the definition of the input file with :literal:`-i INPUT`.
-Unless otherwise stated, orbkit assumes a Molden input file (:literal:`--itype=molden`) and an HDF5 file as output type (:literal:`--otype=h5`).
+The only option required by ORBKIT is the definition of the input file with :literal:`-i INPUT`.
+Unless otherwise stated, ORBKIT assumes a Molden input file (:literal:`--itype=molden`) and an HDF5 file as output type (:literal:`--otype=h5`).
 As output name (:literal:`-o OUTPUTNAME`) it assumes the base name of :literal:`INPUT`.
 The file extension of the output is